 - Check amount: You need to tell the bank exactly how much the check is for.
-That amount is printed on the check and cannot be changed.
+It’s very important to have the precise amount, because that number is printed on the check and cannot be changed.

 - Payee: Provide the name of the payee (the person or business the check should be payable to).